BudjakovDmitry/tech/operating_systems/tmux.md

 tmux
 ```

-Create a new session with bame "test":
+Create a new session with name "test":

 ```shell
 tmux new-session -s <session-name>